 Legal custody refers to a parent’s right to make decisions about their child’s life.
 This includes choices about their day-to-day activities and more significant issues, like where a child will go to school, decisions about medical procedures, surgeries, and preferences on religious and cultural exposure.

-Most of the time, legal custody is awarded equally to parents in joint custody.
+Most of the time, legal custody is awarded equally to parents in joint legal custody.
 When this happens, the opinions of both parents carry equal weight, and both must agree on all major decisions—no matter where the child is living.

 Physical Custody

 In Texas, physical custody is called “possession and access” (rather than “custody and visitation”).
-However, it’s essentially the same thing and refers to where a child will live, who they spend their time with, and for how long.
+However, it’s essentially the same thing and refers to where a child will live, who they spend their quality time with, and for how long.

 According to the Texas Family Code, a child’s best interest is served by having a relationship with both parents whenever possible.
 However, these relationships can’t grow without quality face time, so most courts try to divide parenting time as close to equal as possible.